gradle/develocity-export-api-samples/samples/javascript/README.md

 ### Authorisation

+We recommend using the Bearer token authentication which has been available since Gradle Enterprise 2021.1.

+#### Bearer token authentication (access key)

+1. Create a Gradle Enterprise access key for a user with the `Export API` role as described in the [Export API Access Control] documentation.
+2. Set an environment variable locally: `EXPORT_API_ACCESS_KEY` to match the newly created Gradle Enterprise access key.

 #### Basic authentication (user / password)

+Non-SAML users can authenticate via basic auth.

-3. Create a Gradle Enterprise user with the `Export API` role as described in the [Export API Access Control] documentation.
+1. Create a Gradle Enterprise user with the `Export API` role as described in the [Export API Access Control] documentation.
-4. Set two environment variables locally: `EXPORT_API_USER` `EXPORT_API_PASSWORD` to match the newly created Export API user credentials.
+2. Set two environment variables locally: `EXPORT_API_USER` `EXPORT_API_PASSWORD` to match the newly created Export API user credentials.

-#### Bearer token authentication (access key)

-3. Create a Gradle Enterprise access key for a user with the `Export API` role as described in the [Export API Access Control] documentation.
-4. Set an environment variable locally: `EXPORT_API_ACCESS_KEY` to match the newly created Gradle Enterprise access key.

 ### Running

-5. Run `npm start my-company.gradle.com` replacing `my-company.gradle.com` with your Gradle Enterprise server URL.
+Run `npm start my-company.gradle.com` replacing `my-company.gradle.com` with your Gradle Enterprise server URL.

 Now start publishing builds to your Gradle Enterprise instance and watch their build durations get written to the console.